 Coach Swinney and his family owe quite a bit of gratitude to Coach Gene Stallings, former University of Alabama coach.
 The manner in which Coach Stallings handled the life experiences of raising a special needs child is well documented.
-In addition to being touched by Coach Stallings, Coach Swinney and Kathleen were also touched by John Mark Stallings.
-In honor of John Mark, the Foundation supports the ClemsonLIFE Program and the RISE Program.
+In addition to being touched by Coach Stallings, Coach Swinney and Kathleen were also touched by Geneís son, John Mark Stallings, who was born with Down syndrome.
+In honor of John Mark, the Foundation supports the ClemsonLIFE Program and the University of Alabamaís RISE Program.

 Statement of Need